SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 - Independent AI safety researcher

 ## Volunteer:
 - 1.Reviewer for NeurIPS Bayesian Decision-making and Uncertainty Workshop 2024

-## Past Journeys
--  As a volunteer at "PauseAI" Team
+- 2.As a volunteer at "PauseAI" Team
--  As a volunteer at Alphaxiv
+- 3.As a volunteer at Alphaxiv

 ## Internships
-- Research Internship (Remote/Virtual) at Macquarie University, Sydney, Australia , July - Sep 2024
+- Research Internship (Remote) at Macquarie University, Sydney, Australia , July - Sep 2024
 - Summer Internship at Lakshya Institute, BBSR, Odisha, May 2019 - July 2019
 - Internship at Naresh i Technologies , Hyderabad, Telangana 500016 May 2018 - July 2018

 ## Ongoing Projects
-- Writing a policy research paper on Climate Change
+- Currently working on a "Intermediate Demand Forecasting" problem with Salesforce